 - The Render Time is in Real Time.
 That means, outputting a Frame takes about 1 second.
 Hell yeah…..

 - Post Production: I don’t export or save 32bit floating point .exr files.
 Because I do the comping in Real Time.
 It’s actually insane.

-- Camera Animation: The built in Sequencer is a dream compared to any other Design Tools.
+- Camera Animation: The built-in Sequencer is a dream compared to any other Design Tool.
 I can create cinematic Previz Animations in Real Time.
-I do have the power of any physical based 3D Camera.
+I do have the power of any physical-based 3D Camera.
 Great for Directors, great for Layout and DP’s.

 - Datasmith Pipeline is very sweet and allows me to exchange models between different software packages.
 Sketchup, Revit, 3dsmax, Cinema 4D, etc.

 The list goes on and on and on.